DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_DIY.md

 ##EPUB from scratch
 The process of creating an EPUB from scratch is similar to developing a simple website.
-The main difference is that while websites can and often link to other websites, an epub is "self-contained", any pages that are linked to or images that are displayed must be part of the collection.
-Creating an EPUB by hand is useful for creating small personal publications, or for making publications that explore the particularities of the EPUB format in detail.
+The main difference is that while websites can and often link to other websites, an epub is "self-contained", any pages that are linked to, or images that are displayed must be part of the collection.
+Creating an epub by hand is useful for creating small personal publications, or for making publications that explore the particularities of the epub format in detail.

-An EPUB is a Zip archive typically named with the extension ".epub" instead of ".zip".
-The EPUB is a compressed collection of HTML files, stylesheets, and images, like the files found on a website, compiled together with some extra files that mark and structure the files so that an ereader can display them.
-Any file archiver that works with zip files (Archive Utility, The Unarchiver, WinZip, etc.) can open and decompress an EPUB file.
+An epub is a Zip archive typically named with the extension ".epub" instead of ".zip".
+The epub is a compressed collection of HTML files, stylesheets, and images, like the files found on a website, compiled together with some extra files that mark and structure the files so that an ereader can display them.
+Any file archiver that works with zip files (Archive Utility, The Unarchiver, WinZip, etc.) can open and decompress an epub file.
 In some cases, it might simply be necessary to rename the ".epub" with ".zip".

-A rudimentary EPUB is used as an example to explain several of its concepts and may be [downloaded here]().
+A rudimentary epub is used as an example to explain several of its concepts and may be [downloaded here]().

-###Layout of an EPUB package
+###Layout of an epub package

-Decompressing an EPUB will reveal its directory layout and in that way make clear how an EPUB is set up.
-As explained above, the EPUB can be seen as a compressed Zip archive, looking as follows after unzipping it:
+Decompressing an epub will reveal its directory layout and in that way make clear how an epub is set up.
+As explained above, the epub can be seen as a compressed Zip archive, looking as follows after unzipping it:

 ![Figure: EPUB layout](../images/chapterabb_img.gif "Figure: EPUB layout")

-The *META-INF* and *OEBPS* directories and *mimetype* should always be present in an EPUB file and form a large part of what constitutes as an EPUB.
+The *META-INF* and *OEBPS* directories and *mimetype* should always be present in an epub file and form a large part of what constitutes as an epub.

 *META-INF* contains an XML file (*container.xml*) which directs e-readers to an inventory (an .opf file) of all the files present in the publication.

 *OEBPS* is the location where all the content (HTML files, images, audio, video, etc.) of the publication is stored, (nested) subcategories are possible but not mandatory.
-The .opf file (traditionally named *content.opf*) is important; this contains the metadata for the EPUB and is in turn referenced by the aforementioned *container.xml*.
-You might see another file with a .ncx extension (traditionally *toc.ncx*), it holds the hierarchical table of contents for the EPUB and is entirely optional as it isn't part of the EPUB specification.
+The .opf file (traditionally named *content.opf*) is important; this contains the metadata for the epub and is in turn referenced by the aforementioned *container.xml*.
+You might see another file with a .ncx extension (traditionally *toc.ncx*), it holds the hierarchical table of contents for the epub and is entirely optional as it isn't part of the epub specification.

-The file *mimetype* contains a single line describing the EPUB file as `application/epub+zip`, this file allows e-readers to check whether the file is actually an EPUB.
+The file *mimetype* contains a single line describing the epub file as `application/epub+zip`, this file allows e-readers to check whether the file is actually an epub and thus if they can read it.

-These three components form the basic structure of an EPUB and are required in order for the file to be a valid EPUB.
+These three components form the basic structure of an epub and are required in order for the file to be a valid epub.

-###Creating your own EPUB
+###Creating your own epub

-Most of the elements of an EPUB can be produced by hand in a text editor - not to be confused by a word processor like Microsoft Word or Apple's Pages.
+Most of the elements of an epub can be produced by hand in a text editor - not to be confused by a word processor like Microsoft Word or Apple's Pages.
 Popular text editors include BBEdit, TextWrangler or TextMate for Mac or NotePad++ and PSPad for Windows.
-Below follows a step by step process of creating a very simple EPUB.
+Below follows a step by step process of creating a very simple epub.

 ####Creating the required files and directories

-1. Create a directory to store the files and subdirectories for your EPUB in, e.g. *Example*;
+1. Create a directory to store the files and subdirectories for your epub in, e.g. *Example*;
 2. Create two more directories inside the one you've just created, one called *META-INF* and the other *OEBPS*;
 3. Using a text editor create a plain text file and add the line `application/epub+zip` to the file;
 4. Save the plain text file, without a file extension, and name it *mimetype* alongside the two directories you created in step 2.